The Better Pee Wee Reese Story

 There is a compelling absence of evidence here.
 There isn't a single contemporary account of the embrace in any of the newspapers or magazines.
 This is enough for [author Jonathan] Eig, for Miller and particularly for Burns to conclude that the story, at least as popularly told, is a myth.

 I would add that while primary sources are well and good, journalists, even good journalists, can often not only bury the lede but miss the story.
 Bill Madden talks this up in his book, “1954: The Year Willie Mays and the First Generation of Black Superstars Changed Major League Baseball Forever.”
-The first time both World Series teams fielded African-American players (1954, Game 1), most sportswriters didn't even comment upon it.
+The first time both World Series teams fielded African-American players (1954, Game 1), most sportswriters didn't comment upon it.
 And a shortstop talking to, or putting his arm around, a first baseman prior to a game?
-I wouldn't be surprise that that didn't make the cut.
+I wouldn't be surprised that that didn't make the cut.
 What was the score?
 That's what fans wanted to know.

 Posnanski then goes into the “why” of the myth.
 As in: Why do we need it?
 And from where did it spring?